eirik-kjonstad/modern-fortran-syntax/README.md

 # Modern Fortran Sublime

-`modern-fortran-sublime` is a Sublime Text language syntax.
-It aims to fully support modern Fortran features introduced in the 2003 and 2008 Fortran standards: modules, submodules, classes, inheritance, and more.
+`modern-fortran-sublime` is a Sublime Text language syntax that supports modern Fortran features introduced in recent Fortran standards (2003, 2008, 2018).